 ✈ Free WIFI isn’t widely available in Japan.
 For translation, directions, timetables and other information on the go personal WIFI is one of our essentials.
 We look at the options in our cheat sheet to staying connected in Japan.
 We use WIFI2Go from Australia (mention us for a discount) or airport collection in Japan.

-✈ Looking for a great place to stay in Kyoto?
-We use and trust Hotels Combined for their great selection, independent reviews and being able to easily compare the deals across the major suppliers.
+✈ Looking for a great place to stay in Osaka?
+We use and trust Booking.com for its great selection, independent reviews and cancellation options if your plans need to change.

 Interested?
 Save it to Pinterest